-The Benefactors Society honors those who have made bequests or established other planned gifts and endowments with Overlake Medical Center Foundation.
+The Benefactor Society honors those who have made bequests or established other planned gifts and endowments with Overlake Medical Center Foundation.
 Their actions reflect a commitment to Overlake's future, leaving a lasting legacy for world class healthcare in our community.

 Members are invited to occasional gatherings during the course of the year and are recognized in Overlake's annual report and on our donor recognition display (unless anonymity is requested).

-If you have named Overlake in your will or set up some alternative planned giving arrangement, we hope you will complete and return our confidential form so we can recognize you as a Benefactors Society member.
+If you have named Overlake in your will or set up some alternative planned giving arrangement, we hope you will complete and return our confidential form so we can recognize you as a Benefactor Society member.
 You may also contact us as noted below.

 For Professional Advisors

 Overlake Medical Center Foundation encourages donors to seek the counsel of their own legal, financial, tax, and estate planning advisors.
 If you are a professional advisor, we value your involvement as you help your clients determine how they would like to proceed with a planned gift.

 We hope you will find the following information helpful: